 • Best Unpublished Graduate Student Paper

-5. BEST INDIGENOUS STUDIES AWARD: The five-member Best Indigenous Studies Award Committee is chaired by Brenden Rensink.
+5. BEST INDIGENOUS STUDIES AWARD: The three-member Best Indigenous Studies Award Committee is chaired by Thomas Murphy.
 Submissions may include various formats of traditional scholarship such as a published book, essay, book chapter, or article.
 Other forms of public scholarship and engagement will also be considered and could include public history or public programming projects, digital media, events, exhibits, advocacy, and so forth.
-Submit nominations to Brenden at bwrensink@byu.edu.
-Ask Brenden for committee members’ mailing addresses if you would like to submit a book nomination.
+Submit nominations to Thomas at thomaswmurphy90@gmail.com.
+Ask Thomas for committee members’ mailing addresses if you would like to submit a book nomination.

 6. B.H.
 ROBERTS GRANT: The three member B.H.
 Roberts Grant includes the MHA Board of Director’s Awards Chair, the Executive Director of the B.H.
 Roberts Foundation and an unaffiliated independent committee member.
 Up to three such awards will be granted annually to researchers that are developing work consistent with the mission of the B. H. Roberts Foundation.
 The final work product should be suitable for publication in the Journal of Mormon History and/or for presentation at the MHA Conference.
 Preference will be given to research that utilizes previously unknown or overlooked primary source documents or statistical data.
 To apply or learn more about the grant, click here.